Elena-Chikara/Banking-churn-prediction-for-marketing-purposes/README.md

 <p>Without further ado, we present the project “Banking churn prediction for marketing purposes”.<p>

-<p>The project is done in few phases:
+<p>The project is done in the following phases:

 - [Data Preprocessing](#data-preprocessing)
 - [Features Analysis and Visualization](#features-analysis-and-visualization)